-Out of all the things I have written about here on my blog, one thing I haven`t given you much of so far is ear training and specifically, ways to test your `ear`.
-Well, in this post that`s about to change.
+Out of all the things I have written about here on my blog, one thing I haven’t given you much of so far is an ear training for guitar test… And specifically some fun ways to test your ‘ear’ with measurable results.
+Well, in this post that’s about to change.
 Ear training is so important for your overall musicianship and is often neglected by a lot of guitarists.

 - you’ll find it much quicker to learn songs by ear.

 - you’ll be able to hear where notes are located on the fretboard before playing

 - you’ll be able to remember passages of music better.

 - you’ll be able to know when something isn’t quite right with the music

 (i.e. you or someone else else is slightly out of tune, or someone is playing the wrong chord, etc).